-In an effort to add an element of social responsibility, all fish will immediately, after weigh-in and pictures, be placed on ice and donated to charity
+In an effort to add an element of social responsibility, all fish will immediately, after weigh-in and pictures, be sold and proceeds will be donated to charity.

 Any boat may be used to fish in the event as long as it carries the necessary safety gear on board.
 Boats will be checked prior to the start of the event to ensure that international safety standards are met.
 Boats that do not meet international safety standards will be required to purchase all necessary gear to partake in the event or risk disqualification.